AvivGelfand/Resume/README.md

 ## Upscale Analytics, Statistics & Machine Learning Instructor

 - Oct 2022 – Sept 2023
 - Built dozens of ML hands-on projects for a Machine Learning and Statistical Inference course, with constant feedback from a Senior Data Scientist (and head lecturer), Michael Winer.
-Instructed data analysts through their first steps in statistical inference and classic machine learning$:$ linear and logistic regressions, ensemble learners such as random forests & XGBoost, and clustering methods.
+Instructed data analysts through their first steps in statistical inference and classic machine learning using Scikit-Learn, SciPy, and XGBoost Libraries.
 - Advanced from teaching assistant to instructor, then to a partner role.
 3 successful semesters of weekly TA sessions with a significant presence of students.

 ## Hebrew University of Jerusalem, Renana Peres's Computational Social Science Lab, Research & Development Assistant